 Climate models are not perfect and often display errors or biases in their modelled climates.
 For some applications these biases may present significant difficulties when attempting to use the projected climates, particularly if the impact or application is sensitive to non-linearities in the system such as threshold effects (e.g. the number of days with temperatures above 35°C).

 The chosen RCMs were found to act independently but do have a tendency towards overestimating precipitation and underestimating maximum temperature.
-Therefore, in addition to making available the actual NARCliM model output data set, statistical methods were used to correct NARCliM model bias and produce a bias-corrected data set.
+Therefore, in addition to making available the actual NARCliM model output data set in 2014, statistical methods were used to correct model bias and produce a bias-corrected data set.
 Only rainfall and temperature (minimum and maximum) were bias corrected as they are the only variables with long, reliable observational time series on which to base the bias correction.

 The method used to produce bias-corrected data is outlined in Tech Note 33.
-Given that bias correction removes the physical consistency between climate variables, this technical noted also present guidelines to consider when deciding whether to use actual model output or bias-corrected data.
+Given that bias correction removes the physical consistency between climate variables, this technical note also presented guidelines to consider when deciding whether to use actual model output or bias-corrected data.

-How are the quality of NARCliM projections being evaluated?
+How was the quality of the 2014 NARCliM projections evaluated?

 Basic scientific quality assurance was subsequently conducted for post-processed climate variables to check that these variables fall within a reasonable range, with the range selected based on the observation record4.